duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_camera_data.md

     laptop $ docker run -it --name ros-picam --network=host  --device /dev/vchiq -v /data:/data  duckietown/rpi-duckiebot-ros-picam:master18

+Note: you need `-v /data:/data` because of the calibration procedure later.

 You should see of output that ends with: